if you would like to support my site hosting fees and help keep Haembase #FOAMed forever you can do so here!

 Intro

-Pre-op anaemia is a risk factor for complications and death from surgery
+Pre-op anaemia is common and is a risk factor for complications and death from surgery

 • Transfused patients have greater morbidity and mortality